pnp/blog/content/post/community-sample-faqs-with-propertyfieldcollectiondata/index.md

 {{< image alt="Change Title" src="images/Updating Title.gif" >}}

-# Adding/Updating Categories
+## Adding/Updating Categories
 Below are the steps to update the Add/Update Categories of the FAQ Web part

 1. Edit the webpart.
-1. Click on "Configure Categories" in the web part properties.
+1. Select "Configure Categories" in the web part properties.
 1. Property pane is open providing ability to add/update categories.

 Check below image for more details.

 {{< image alt="Updating Categories" src="images/Updating Categories.gif" >}}

-# Adding/Updating FAQs
+## Adding/Updating FAQs
 Below are the steps to update the Add/Update FAQs of the FAQ Web part

 1. Edit the webpart.
-1. Click on "Configure Faqs" in the web part properties.
+1. Select "Configure Faqs" in the web part properties.
 1. Property pane is open providing ability to add/update faqs.

 Check below image for more details.

 {{< image alt="Updating Faqs" src="images/Updating FAQs.gif" >}}

-# Search FAQs
+## Search FAQs
 Below are the steps to update the Add/Update FAQs of the FAQ Web part

 1. Enter the search text in the search box.